lilymaryam/Mtb_global_phylogeny/README.md

 **rfdendro.py**: calculates the normalized robinson foulds distance between 2 bifurcating newick trees WITH IDENTICAL TAXA To calculate the normalized rf distance between the simulated and truth trees use `data/*.30000.nwk`

-### Sample placement in existing tree using UShER-TB
+### Sample placement in an existing tree using UShER-TB
 The basic command needed to add new sequences to an existing phylogeny is as follows:
 `usher-sampled -i <tree_in_pb_format> -o <output_name.pb> --diff <diff_file> -d <output_directory>